Fornication/Arkays-Commandment/README.md

 ### Tweaking the ENB

-By default, Tinvaak ships with two ENB profiles that have been custom tweaked to match the modlist.
-These are [Organic ENB](https://www.nexusmods.com/skyrimspecialedition/mods/2876) and [Ruvaak Dahmaan](https://www.nexusmods.com/skyrimspecialedition/mods/6009).
 If you wish to make changes to them to better suit your visual preferences, follow the information below.

 Open the console with `~` before doing edits, so you're not randomly swinging weapons around while editing the ENB.